TheBookKnight/jsSeleniumChaiMocha/README.md

 Will be testing on https://library-app.firebaseapp.com/ from the [EmberJS tutorial](https://yoember.com/).

-It doesn't test every scenario.
-But, this is goes over fundamental features of Selenium Webdriver, Chai, and Mocha.
+This goes over the basic features of Selenium Webdriver, Chai, and Mocha.

 - [Selenium Webdriver](https://www.selenium.dev/documentation/en/webdriver/)